Absence of positive eigenvalues of magnetic Schr\"odinger operators: Examples

 \begin{theorem}[Aharonov Bohm magnetic virial theorem] Let $A^{ab}$ be the Aharonov Bohm vector potential and $V$ satisfy assumptions \ref{ass-V-form small}.
 Assume also that the distribution $x\cdot\nabla V$ extends to a quadratic form which is form bounded with respect to $(P-A^{ab})^2$.
 Then for all $\varphi\in \calD(P-A^{ab})$, the limit $\lim_{t\to0}2\re\big(q_{ab}(\varphi, i D_t \varphi)\big) $ exists.
 Moreover,

 \end{theorem} This is proven exactly as Theorem \ref{thm:magnetic-virial}, the extra term from the magnetic field disappears because of the scaling of the Aharonov Bohm vector potential.
 Of course, this theorem then also implies absence of positive eigenvalues under the same conditions on the potential $V$ as in Theorem \ref{thm-abs}, now with $\beta=0$.
-For the Aharonov--Bohm Hamiltonian $H^{ab}_V$ no eigenvalues $E$ with
+For the Aharonov--Bohm Hamiltonian $H^{ab}_V$ there are no eigenvalues $E$ with